Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The idea to design the ideal food and make food ideal, to give food to all the hungry, to prevent numerous diseases and ultimately to change the nature of man seemed extremely attractive.
-Indeed, in the distant past one of the greatest revolutions occurred, namely the transition from hunting and gathering to land tenure and cattle breeding, and then to the industrial production of food products.
-It was assumed that the creation of artificial food will restore the ecology, and the problem of critical and non-critical natural situations for crops, etc., will disappear.
+The idea of constructing ideal food and making nutrition ideal, feeding all the hungry, preventing numerous diseases and ultimately changing human nature seemed extremely attractive.
+Indeed, in the distant past, one of the greatest revolutions took place, namely the transition from hunting and gathering to tillage and cattle breeding, and then to industrial production of food products.
+It was assumed that the creation of artificial food would allow the restoration of the ecology, and the problem of critical and non-critical natural situations for crops, etc. would disappear.

-Nevertheless, now, when the XXI century comes, we can not say that we are much closer to the solution of the problem, which at the beginning of the century was formulated by Berthelot and many others.
-Moreover, in spite of the fact that technology and chemistry are ready to implement the program for the production of ideal food, it can be stated with certainty that the solution of this problem will not be fulfilled either in the present century, or in the foreseeable future, for very important reasons rather biological than chemical or technological character.
+However, now that the 21st century is upon us, we cannot say that we are much closer to solving the problem that Berthelot and many others formulated at the beginning of the century.
+Moreover, although technology and chemistry are ready to implement the program for producing ideal food, it can be said with certainty that the solution to this problem will not be achieved either in the present century or in the foreseeable future, for very important reasons of a biological rather than chemical or technological nature.

-Thus, in the course of the alleged evolution, a person who is not connected with hard work is transformed into a purely thinking organism.
-It is clear that the nutrition of such a person must radically change, so that he will not be able to chew food, and as a result of shortening and weakening of the functions of the gastrointestinal tract, his body will absorb only pre-digested food substances.
-If human evolution were to follow this route, the intravenous administration of substances or elemental nutrition, so brilliantly anticipated and characterized by Anatole France, would be mandatory in the more or less distant future.
-However, the question arises: does such an evolution and ideal food await us?
+Thus, in the course of the supposed evolution, man, not associated with heavy work, is transformed into a kind of purely thinking organism.
+It is clear that the nutrition of such a person must change radically, as a result of which he will not be able to chew food, and as a result of the shortening and weakening of the functions of the gastrointestinal tract, his organism will assimilate only pre-digested food substances.
+If human evolution were to proceed along such a path, then the intravenous administration of substances or elemental nutrition, so brilliantly anticipated and characterized by Anatole France, would be obligatory in the more or less distant future.
+However, the question arises: do we expect such an evolution and ideal nutrition?
 The answer to this question today will be different from yesterday.
-For a correct understanding and analysis of the problem of ideal food and ideal nutrition, we will allow ourselves to consider once again some of the theories of balanced and adequate nutrition and trophology.
+For a correct understanding and analysis of the problem of ideal food and ideal nutrition, we will allow ourselves to once again consider some provisions of the theories of balanced and adequate nutrition and trophology.